Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed two of the central problems inherent to internet bullying.
+In the last section, we discussed two of the central problems inherent to internet bullying.
 These two problems are, internet bullying is highly sexual, and internet bullying is perceived as inescapable.

-On this track, we will discuss three steps regarding helping adolescents in an internet bullying crisis.
+In this section, we will discuss three steps regarding helping adolescents in an internet bullying crisis.
 These three steps are convey realistic concern without undue anxiety, delay making final judgments, and develop positive working relationships with everyone.

 Tommy, age 13, hung out with a popular crowd at school, but was very small for his age.
 Soon after the start of the school year, a girl from his class, Amy, began taunting Tommy about his size through instant messages and emails.
 Amy also would continually challenge Tommy to perform physical activities for which he was incapable, like running around the school track in under 7 minutes, or jumping across a ditch.
 A month after Amy’s bullying began, Tommy’s responded in kind.
 He digitally edited a photo from a pornographic site, putting Amy’s face on a girl in the picture.
 Tommy then circulated the photo to his classmates.